football player Thiago alcantara snapshot_rating

 Role weighting: make the important more important

-This is the most critical step.
-We weight modules based on the player’s Role Group.
+This is the key step.
+Modules are weighted based on the player’s Role Group.

 Overall = sum(module score * role weight)

 For example, Attack carries a high weight for forwards, while Creation is higher for midfielders.
-This ensures we do not evaluate a winger with the goalkeeper’s ruler.
+This keeps Athlemetrics Predictor from evaluating a winger with the goalkeeper’s ruler.

 Very high prediction accuracy (R2 ~ 0.97)

-We compared Gradient Boosting (GB) with Ridge regression.
-The GB model performed exceptionally: test R2 reached 0.97, remained highly stable across 5-fold cross-validation, and showed no signs of overfitting.
+We benchmarked Gradient Boosting (GB) against Ridge regression.
+The GB model performed exceptionally: test R2 reached 0.97, stayed stable across 5-fold cross-validation, and showed no signs of overfitting for Athlemetrics Predictor.

 Model Validation RMSE and R2 Score